 Delivering automated health information.

-In mid-March, the International Business Times reported on the ways that not only healthcare treatments had changed due to the pandemic, but also the way information was collected and delivered.
-While the article reported that “the of telemedicine in California grew 1000 times compared to before the pandemic,” there was another information service boom.
+In 2021, the International Business Times reported on the ways that not only healthcare treatments had changed due to the pandemic but also the way information was collected and delivered.
+While the article reported that “the usage of telemedicine in California grew 1000 times compared to before the pandemic,” there was another information service boom.

 30 days of drips.